Teach Kids to Control Anger – Not Vent it

 Before you move on, be sure to read that verse again.
 After all, there is a lot of contemporary thinking out there that encourages people to vent or release their anger in order to regain emotional control.
 That’s not what the Bible teaches.
 See 10 Truths about a child’s anger parents must understand.
 Rather, the solution is to develop a heart management plan that embraces godly qualities.
 Please don’t think this means repressing anger or stuffing it down so that it comes out later with a vengeance.
 Self-control simply means to manage the energy that anger provides in a way that isn’t counterproductive.
 Kids can learn to do this but it takes training and a lot of God’s grace.
 To help your family develop more anger control it’s best to use a Stop technique to slow things down instead of allowing them to escalate.

 The size of the Stop for a child depends on the intensity of the anger.
 Children who are very upset need a larger Stop to handle the challenge, but children must learn to handle the small frustrations of life as well.
+The Stop is a pause in order to gain control of oneself.
 Sometimes the Stop means engaging in another activity or leaving the situation.
 Other times it just means pausing for a moment and taking a deep breath.
 The child needs to take time to acknowledge the fact that frustration is developing and that anger is present.

 With younger children you might even use three different size Stop Signs to illustrate your point.
 The small one is simply taking a few deep breaths.
 The medium one may also include walking around a bit to allow the emotion to settle.
 The largest one is a definite Break from the situation that’s totally focused on settling down, usually sitting in another room or away from the situation.